cedadev/esacci-esgf/README.md

 (The `-b` flag downloads trustroots to `~/.globus` and only needs to be used the first time a certificate is generated)

+To run the entire publication process, run `./publish.sh <input CSV>`.
+See `merge_csv_json.py` for details on the format of the input CSV.

+(**TODO**: document the env variables that are required to run `publish.sh`)

+Various python scripts are called from `publish.sh` throughout the process - they are documented below.

 ## Publication